-What are the advantages and disadvantages of an Administration?
+What are the advantages and disadvantages of an administration?

 Administration is a formal insolvency procedure which must be carried out by a licensed insolvency practitioner.
-The process protects limited companies from creditor pressure, and can allow the continuation of normal business operations, giving the company the best chance of recovery and an opportunity to restructure.
+The process protects limited companies from creditor pressure, and can allow the continuation of normal business operations, giving your company the best chance of recovery and an opportunity to restructure.

-Purposes of Administration
+Purposes of administration

 The process of Administration must achieve one of three statutory purposes.